 When Cabral set out to write his screenplay, he knew the only way to get the details right was to spend quality time with the prisoners in their dangerous environment.
 The Dominican Republic’s attorney general granted the necessary permission for the young filmmaker to visit and eventually film his prison narrative on location in both the Najayo and La Victoria prisons.

 Over a period of nine months, the Santo Domingo-born filmmaker made almost daily visits to both prisons with only an iPhone and his notebook to document his observations.
 With time, the inmates came to trust the filmmaker and they shared their stories and experiences with him.
-The end result of Cabral’s personal journey to the end of night is a cinematic love triangle buffeted by the authentic textures and rhythms of life and death behind bars.
+The end result of Cabral’s personal journey to the end of the night is a cinematic love triangle buffeted by the authentic textures and rhythms of life and death behind bars.